ovh/docs/pages/account/api/apiv2/guide.en-gb.md

 > [!primary]
 >
 > The event and task examples shown above may vary by API section.
-Please refer to the [console](https://help.ovhcloud.com/csm/en-gb-api-console-exploration?id=kb_article_view&sysparm_article=KB0057325) to view the exact definition for each section.
+Please refer to the [console](pages/account/api/console-preview/) to view the exact definition for each section.
 >

 ### Pagination

-Paging allows you to segment API responses containing a list of items into multiple pages.
+Pagination allows you to segment API responses containing a list of items into multiple pages.

 The main advantages of pagination are:

-- Reduced bandwidth usage for API clients
+- Reduced bandwidth usage for API clients.
-- shorter API response times
+- Shorter API response times.
-- smaller response bodies, which allows for less expensive exploitation of the data returned from the client side.
+- Smaller response bodies, which allows for less expensive exploitation of the data returned from the client side.

-The APIv2 exposes cursor paging, in which cursors are passed in the query and response headers.
+The APIv2 exposes cursor pagination, in which cursors are passed in the query and response headers.
 You can also control the number of returned items.

 The headers used are: